Janesh7/CPP_DSA/13. Recursion/readme.md

 - Not always optimal for small datasets: Merge sort has a higher time complexity than some other sorting algorithms, such as insertion sort, for small datasets.
 This can result in slower performance for very small datasets.

 - Complexity of implementation: Merge sort can be more complex to implement than some other sorting algorithms, particularly for developers who are not familiar with recursive algorithms or the concept of merging sorted sub-arrays.

+## Lec 6 - Quick Sort

+### Quick Sort

+Sometimes they ask as it is, theory + code

+- Quick sort is smth opposite to merge sort, in merge sort we break the array first into two and then merge accordingly(sorted), In quick sort we do the opposite ie we partion the array such that the element of the left side partion is less than the element and the other side partion is greater

+- In this approach we select an element and put it in the rigth place ie after sorting.
+And make sure the left side elements are smaller than it and right side elements are larger

+- element which should be put into the rigth place is called pivot

+1. We count all the elemrnts which are less than pivot

+2. put the pivot in count+1 place from above step

+3. After this we make sure that the elements of the left and right side are accordingly

+4. We use two pointer, each coming from the sides and we find abnormal elements(which are nit in their resp side) and swap them.

+5. This process is repeated for each of the array recursively